InTEGr8or/discriminator.tech/content/_index.md

 Everyone already discriminates

 All moral/ethical decisions involve discrimination.
 If you don't agree with that, you are discriminating.

+NOTE: Descrimination does not mean you have to discriminate against a group of people.
+Group judgement, or collective judgment, is the primary corruption of proper judgment of any kind.
+Moral judgment means judgment _of actions_, which is necessary for humans who chose actions of any kind and on any scale or duration, however small or large.

 ## On invalid descrimination

 Discrimination is a process which occurs _inside_ reality, and is therefore subject to scrutiny.
 That is why this website exists in the `.tech` top-level domain.

 Discrimination is not inscrutable.
 It is investigatable and analyzabble, but you must start somwehere.

+## Debugability

 "It is better to be wrong than to be vague" --Freeman Dyson

+This single statement could be the most difinitive statement about what technolgy is: specific artifacts which are extremely precise, and therefor can be testable as either wrong or right, pass or fail, valid or invalid.

 Only definite statements can be properly affirmed or refuted.
 Only specific codes can be troubleshooted.

+## The Vaugness Agenda

 The problems we have in society today is that policies and principles at the highest level and over the longest range are _intentionally_ vague.